Stablecoins Coins list by Market Cap and Volume

 Another way to earn interest is by staking them in a protocol to help maintain the network.
 Users deposit their pegged coins into a specific wallet or node, which they cannot access directly.
 In return, they receive a portion of the network's rewards, such as voting rights.
 It's important to note that staking stablecoins generally offer low but guaranteed returns.

-By registering, you agree to our Terms of Service and Privacy Policy.
+By registering, you agree to our Terms of Use and Privacy Policy.